RohitMenon120192/portfolio/README.md

 **Product Engineer @ Xdroid Prototyping Technologies LLP, Bangalore, Karnataka, India (_January 2019_ - _July 2022_)**

-***A pioneering technology startup at the forefront of 3D printing and rapid prototyping, specializing in innovative solutions for commercial applications within the dynamic Indian market.***
+***Company: A pioneering technology startup at the forefront of 3D printing and rapid prototyping, specializing in innovative solutions for commercial applications within the dynamic Indian market.***

+***Projects:***

 - Spearheaded the development of Dual Nozzle 3D Printers catered for educational purposes, enhancing learning experiences through advanced technology
 - Led the design and implementation of a state–of–the–art Edible Chocolate 3D Printer, carving a niche in the confectionery industry